 – Learn how to continue learning about children and mathematics

-We offer two different weeklong Developing Mathematical Ideas institutes each summer.
+We offer three different weeklong Developing Mathematical Ideas institutes each summer.
 Please refer to our schedule to see when they are offered.
 Below is a description of each institute.

 Building a System of Tens: Calculating with Whole Numbers and Decimals